Oh No, Another Senator Show

-- Belushi then played H&L Brock it what I think is a continuation of an ongoing tax accountant ad but there's a good chance that it's just a repeat.
+- Belushi then played H&L Brock in what I think is a continuation of an ongoing tax accountant ad, but there's a good chance that it's just a repeat.

 - On this week's Black Perspective Garrett Morris and Julian Bond break the myth that white people have higher IQs than black people do.
 They give some sample question from the IQ test to show just how racially bias the questions are.
 When Garrett asks what started the stereotype Julian informs him that it stems from a study proving light-skinned blacks are smarter than dark black people.